Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 "Aperture PA Range 340 to 355 Degrees (V3 335.550295 to 350.550295)"

-- Under the Special Requirements tab, we click Add... and select the Position Angle → PA Offset Linkoption.
+- Under the Special Requirements tab, click Add... and select the Position Angle → PA Offset Linkoption.

-- in the pop-up box, we select the Orient observation to be "Beta Pic - F2300C/Lyot Roll 2 (Obs 4)" and define it as Offset from: "Beta Pic – F2300C/Lyot Roll 1 (Obs 1)".
+- in the pop-up box, select the Orient observation to be "Beta Pic - F2300C/Lyot Roll 2 (Obs 4)" and define it as Offset from: "Beta Pic – F2300C/Lyot Roll 1 (Obs 1)".

 - Clicking on the OK button, the SR is displayed in the Special Requirements box, where it reads: